 You’ve heard that switching to energy efficient lighting can save money, but where do you start?

-Old 400W HID systems are installed almost everywhere in commercial applications, including warehouses, parking lots, sports facilities, on building walls, and lots of other places.
-With energy prices on the rise and each one of these fixtures using close to 460 watts each with a ballast, your bill keeps rising.
+Old 400W HID systems are installed almost everywhere in commercial lighting applications, including warehouses, parking lots, sports facilities, and many other places.
+With energy prices on the rise and bulbs that have an average of 460 watts each with a ballast, energy bills can be expensive.
 Let's take a look at using a metal halide retrofit kit to switch to LED or induction lighting.

 SOME THINGS TO CONSIDER FOR YOUR HID TO LED RETROFIT

 Should you complete the installation yourself or hire a contractor?

 Unless you choose a retrofit kit that doesn’t need a rewire, you will be working with high amounts of electricity.
 We always recommend you have a licensed professional perform electrical work.